 Why Take Collagen Protein

-Your body produces collagen on its own and production begins to slow down as a natural part of the aging process.
+Your body produces it on its own and production begins to slow down as a natural part of the aging process.
 But did you know that there are other unnatural factors that can damage collagen?
-Research states that certain behaviors may interfere with collagen production including: sun exposure and UV radiation, lack of dietary vitamin C, lack of sleep, excess sugar consumption and smoking (x).
+Research states that certain behaviors may interfere with the production including: sun exposure and UV radiation, lack of dietary vitamin C, lack of sleep, excess sugar consumption and smoking (x).

-There are several studies that suggest collagen supplements may successfully address these factors and possibly even reverse them.
-However, before you start taking collagen supplements, we recommend talking to your doctor for approval.
+There are several studies that suggest supplements may successfully address these factors and possibly even reverse them.
+However, before you start taking supplements, we recommend talking to your doctor for approval.